f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 repository" to host a collection of APKs.
 The repo will be set up in the recommended _fdroid/_ subdirectory.
-This gives the `fdroid` tool its own directory to work in, and makes the repo URL clearly marked as an FDroid repo.
+This gives the `fdroid` tool its own directory to work in, and makes the repo URL clearly marked as an F-Droid repo.
 Also, the F-Droid client will automatically search for a repository at the _/fdroid/repo_ path if the user only the server (e.g. "https://f-droid.org").
 Let's give our normal user control over this subdirectory in the web root so that we don't need to run